baraqheart/DevOpsProjects/project_six_.md

   - press ctlr + k, to delete each line, and replace the space a randomly generated phrase through this link below
   # https://api.wordpress.org/secret-key/1.1/salt/

+- Save and close the configuration file by typing `ctrl+x` followed by y then enter.
+# 7. Configure WordPress
+- Open http://localhost/ in your browser.
+You will be asked for title of your new site, username, password, and address e-mail.
+Note that the username and password you - choose here are for WordPress, and do not provide access to any other part of your server - choose a username and password that are different to your MySQL
+- - -(database) credentials, that we configured for WordPress’ use, and different to your credentials for logging into your computer or server’s desktop or shell.